AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/people/sales-connect-and-gdpr-compliance.md

 There are two key aspects of the GDPR where marketers needs to review past, current, and future practices.
 The first is consent by the individual to process their personal data, and the second is accountability, namely being able to demonstrate how the principles of the GDPR are being followed.

 We provide extensive information around consent and accountability within the Marketo platform in our e-book, [GDPR and The Marketer](https://www.marketo.com/ebooks/the-gdpr-and-the-marketer/).
-In this article, however, we will focus specifically on the new features in Marketo Sales Connect that will help your organization adhere to GDPR rules.
+In this article, however, we will focus specifically on the new features in [!DNL Marketo Sales Connect] that will help your organization adhere to GDPR rules.

-## GDPR Compliance in Marketo Sales Connect {#gdpr-compliance-in-marketo-sales-connect}
+## GDPR Compliance in [!DNL Marketo Sales Connect] {#gdpr-compliance-in-marketo-sales-connect}

-Marketo Sales Connect is a powerful application—part of the Marketo Engagement Platform—that provides a single workflow and view for sales and marketing to collectively drive pipeline faster through collaborative engagement.
-New functionality in Marketo Sales Connect has been created specifically with GDPR compliance in mind.
+[!DNL Marketo Sales Connect] is a powerful application—part of the [!DNL Marketo Engagement Platform]—that provides a single workflow and view for sales and marketing to collectively drive pipeline faster through collaborative engagement.
+New functionality in [!DNL Marketo Sales Connect] has been created specifically with GDPR compliance in mind.
 We will outline all three functions and explain how they, when used properly, will help your organization’s GDPR compliance efforts.

 ## Compliance Card {#compliance-card}

-Marketo Sales Connect includes a Compliance Card in the Person Detail View to provide key information on a contact’s Authorization Type, as well as their Source Type.
+[!DNL Marketo Sales Connect] includes a Compliance Card in the Person Detail View to provide key information on a contact’s Authorization Type, as well as their Source Type.
 This allows users to easily add and track information critical to data privacy, and helps them make more informed decisions on campaign/outreach strategy.

 ![](assets/1.png)

 Contact Authorization Type

 Within the Compliance Card, users can track the legal basis for processing a contact’s personal data through the Authorization drop-down.
-Understanding a contact’s authorization type helps Marketo Sales Connect users make more informed decisions regarding outreach practices, ensuring that each campaign or engagement is legal and appropriate.
+Understanding a contact’s authorization type helps [!DNL Marketo Sales Connect] users make more informed decisions regarding outreach practices, ensuring that each campaign or engagement is legal and appropriate.

 Users have numerous options to choose from, including: